top of page

 5. Press firmly into the blocks and push back through your heels to maintain an active and strong posture.

-Melting Heart Pose (Uttana Shishosana)
+Melting Heart Pose

 1. Start on a tabletop position with your cushioned pads under both knees for comfort.